Pylons/akhet/docs/architecture.rst

 modules -- allows an entire small application to be defined in a single module.
 Half the lines are comments so they can be deleted.
 A short main function is useful for small demos, but the principle also leads to a different developer culture.
-Pylons' application template is complex enough that most people don't stray from it, and Pylons' documentation emphasizes using "paster serve" rather than other invocation methods.
+Pylons' application skeleton is complex enough that most people don't stray from it, and Pylons' documentation emphasizes using "paster serve" rather than other invocation methods.
 Pyramid's docs encourage users to structure everything outside ``main()`` as they wish, and they describe "paster serve" as